GoogleCloudPlatform/samples-style-guide/content/en/_index.md

  documentation that lists available options (and when to use them).

 ### Authentication

 Samples should always authenticate using [Application Default Credentials][ADC].
 Most clients do this automatically, and no special steps are required.

 If the code snippet is platform specific, explicitly show how to use that platform's credentials.

 [ADC]:https://cloud.google.com/docs/authentication/production#automatically

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}
 // Most clients use ADC by default.
 However, if your application needs to showcase a specific
 // credential source, show users how to do that explicitly.
 GoogleCredentials credentials = GoogleCredentials.fromStream(new FileInputStream("/path/to/credentials.json"));
 {{< /tab >}}
+{{< tab header="Go" >}}
+// Most clients use ADC by default.
+However, if your application needs to
+// showcase a specific Go credential source, show users how to do that
+// explicitly.
+ctx := context.Background()
+foo.NewClient(ctx, option.WithCredentialsFile("/path/to/credentials.json"))
+{{< /tab >}}
 {{< tab header="Python" >}}
 # Most clients use ADC by default.
 However, if your application needs to